-1. The information required by Mississippi Gaming Commission Regulation Part 2, Rule 12.2 (c) and (d) II, L, Section 2 (c) and (d);
+1. The information required by Mississippi Gaming Commission Reg II, L, Section 2 (c) and (d);

 2. A complete description of the dealings or arrangements between the applicant, affiliates and unaffiliated parties or foreign governments; and

 3. A complete description of sources of financing for the proposed venture.